 Charges: Some cards instruct you to gain Charges - use universal markers and place them on the card.
 You can use "Pay x Charges" Abilities any time you want (unless their text restricts them to one of the phases).
-To Pay 1 Charge you must discard 1 universal marker from this card (sometimes the Charge cost can be 2 or more).
-If there are not enough Charges on this card, you are unable to use this Ability.

 In a Party: Only the Active Character can use Charges from cards, but the owner of the card must agree.